russ26/wikipedia-vector-search/README.md

 # Atlas Vector Search with Full-Text Search boosting on Wikipedia Articles
 This demo will show how to perform semantic search on Wikipedia articles of different languages.
-It also gives you the ability to use full-text search capabilities to boose the relevancy scores of the results based on keyword matches.
+It also gives you the ability to use full-text search capabilities to boost the relevancy scores of the results based on keyword matches.

 Sample Wiki Article:
 ```json